wubin28/pause-and-clarify-prompts/README.md

 At this point, you can test in the "Debug & Preview" area on the right side of the interface.
 Copy the 6 lines within the outer【】at the end of the opening message, paste them into the "Talk to Bot" prompt input box below, replace the 6 inner【】placeholders with content that matches the user's actual situation, then click the submit button in the lower right corner to send to AI to start the conversation session.

+The sample agent in this section is available on Dify cloud service at: https://udify.app/chat/cj9jnvnAaHx7H0S8

-## 5. Experience the Pause and Clarify Feature of the "College Major Selection Advisor" Agent
+### 4.9 Experience the Pause and Clarify Feature of the "College Major Selection Advisor" Agent

-### 5.1 Opening Prompt Individual Example
+Open the above link in your browser and click the "Start new chat" button in the upper left.
+Copy the content within the outer【】at the end of the opening message, paste it into the prompt input area below.
+Replace the content within the inner【】with information suitable for your situation, then click the submit button in the lower right corner to send to AI to start the conversation.
+As shown below:

 ```
 City where I took college entrance exam: 【Beijing】